-The department currently offers four degree programs, a one-year Master of Arts in International Relations, a two-year Master of Arts program in International relations, a one-year Master of Arts in Global Economic relations - offered jointly with the Economics Department, and the International Relations track of the Doctor of Philosophy in Political Science.
+The department currently offers three degree programs, a one-year Master of Arts in International Relations, a two-year Master of Arts program in International relations, and the International Relations track of the Doctor of Philosophy in Political Science.

 MA in International Relations (1 year)

 This program provides students with a foundation in international relations, as well as exposure to questions relating to the study of international security and the global economy.
 International relations training is combined with regional expertise in the study of the European Union, East Asia, the Middle East, and the post-Soviet space.
 The program offers an innovative, dynamic learning environment with small class sizes and an interdisciplinary curriculum.

 The program shares the main characteristics of the one-year program but is intended for students who have graduated from a three-year undergraduate program and would like to proceed with their studies more thoroughly, possibly with a view of a preparing themselves for a doctoral degree.
 The two-year MA Program in International Relations combines rigorous theoretical and methodological academic training in international relations with area expertise.

 Ph.D. in Political Science, International Relations track